agamjolly/bulkdelete/README.md

 ```bash
 git clone https://github.com/agamjolly/BulkRepoDelete.git
 ```
-Replace '`$TOKEN`' with your generated personal access token in the .sh file using your favourite text editor.

 Change the directory to where the cloned repository is saved using
 ```bash
 cd <path to file>